michaelfangtw/k8s-wordpress-mysql/README.md

 kubectl describe pvc wp-pv-claim
 ```

-### Service Not Accessible
+### 🌐 Service Not Accessible

-For Minikube users, ensure the tunnel is running:
+If you use Minikube, make sure tunnel is running:

 ```bash
 minikube tunnel